10 most re-tweeted posts in the history of Twitter

 1. Japanese billionaire’s massive cash offering – 3.6 million retweets

 Who doesn’t love to try their luck at a generous, once-in-a-lifetime sort of giveaway?
+Twitteratis surely do!
 So when Japanese billionaire Yusaku Maezawa promised money to 100 random people, everyone jumped in.
-In his post, Maezawa offered to split 100 million yen between 100 randomly chosen people, provided they followed him as well as retweeted the post.
-The cash giveaway was done to celebrate his company, Zozotown, as it minted 10 billion yen in a new year’s sale.
-Needless to say, it’s the most retweeted Tweet of all time.
+In his post, Maezawa offered to split 100 million yen (INR 5.6 crore approx.) between 100 randomly chosen people, provided they followed him as well as re-tweeted the post.
+The cash giveaway was done to celebrate his company, Zozotown, as it minted 10 billion yen (INR 5,65,700 crore approx.) in a new year’s sale.

 ZOZOTOWN新春セールが史上最速で取扱高100億円を先ほど突破！！日頃の感謝を込め、僕個人から100名様に100万円【総額1億円のお年玉】を現金でプレゼントします。応募方法は、僕をフォローいただいた上、このツイートをRTするだけ。受付は1/7まで。当選者には僕から直接DMします！ #月に行くならお年玉 pic.twitter.com/cKQfPPbOI3